Medical School Transfers: Complete Guide

 Therefore, transferring to another school isn't an issue since much of the content offered in the first few years has already been covered and achieved via the credits system.
 ECTS gives universities the confidence to put students in a higher year than if they applied to start the programme from the first year.

-Transferring from one university to another is easier with the ECTS credits system.
+The ECTS credits system makes sure that students who wonder, "Can you transfer from medical schools" have a clear answer to their question - of course you can.
 Keep in mind every institution has its requirements regarding transferring in and out of the school.
 Some have more rules and regulations, whilst others ask for more stipulations to be upheld before the student can even transfer.

 Book a FREE call with one of our advisors for more information about medical university transfer.
 Whilst the information provided here is accurate as of this date, some changes can occur, and it is best to speak with an expert advisor to understand the process better.